eaasna/test-DREAM-stellar/stellar-simulated/README.md

 `snakemake --use-conda --cores {nr e.g 8}`

+add `--forceall` to rerun all workflow steps even if intermediate results exist.

 Reproducing Table 1
 1. Simulate `ref.fastq`
 2. Sample 500 local matches of length 50, 100, 150, 200bp with error rates 0%, 2.5%, 5%, 7.5% or 10%.
 There are read_length * error_rate many edit operations done to each read.
 There is a low likelihood that the same nucleotide is edited multiple times which will result in an edit distance that is less than the error rate.